-The freshman/sophomore UW campuses

-2007-2009

-Your best start on a bachelor's degree and unlimited career opportunities

-Enrolling in the UW Colleges' Campuses

-It is easy to begin a college education at the UW Colleges.
+2009-2011 Your best start on a bachelor's degree and unlimited career opportunities Enrolling in the UW Colleges Campuses It is easy to begin a college education at the UW Colleges.
 The campus Student Services Office is a friendly place to start the process.